wprender/cloudbreak-docs/docs/periscope.md

 # Auto-Scaling

-The purpose of **auto-scaling** is to apply SLA scaling policies to a Cloudbreak-managed HDP cluster.
+The goal of **auto-scaling** is to apply Service Level Agreement (SLA) scaling policies to a Cloudbreak-managed HDP cluster.

-## How It Works

 The auto-scaling capability is based on [Ambari Metrics](https://cwiki.apache.org/confluence/display/AMBARI/Metrics) and [Ambari Alerts](https://cwiki.apache.org/confluence/display/AMBARI/Alerts).
 Based on the blueprint used and the services running, Cloudbreak accesses all available metrics from the subsystem and defines alerts based on these metrics.